 The Measurement Standard is the newsletter of public relations measurement and research published by CARMA.
 The Measurement Standard promotes the idea that data-based decisions should be used to improve business communications.
-We promote the concept of communications measurement as an iterative improvement process, and encourage careers in communications evaluation and measurement.
+We promote proper measurement and evaluation in order to help PR pros do their jobs better, to help organizations communicate better, and to help the measurement industry prosper.
+We encourage careers in communications measurement by providing inspirational case studies and role models for young PR practitioners.

 We are typically not interested in articles that appear to have as their primary purpose the promotion of a particular company, service, or product.
 We do not accept pay-per-post articles or advertising of any sort.